ufukty/ovpn-auth/README.md

-2021.07.03

 # ovpn-auth

 ovpn-auth is a multi-factor authentication solution for OpenVPN that supports both password and time based one-time-pasword (otp, e.g. Google Authenticator) nonces.
 It stores passwords after processing them with the state-of-the-art key derivation function Argon2.
 It is written in Go and has a setup assistance shell script to start using quickly as possible.

-## Caution

-> Solutions in this repository may not be safe or secure to use.
-Review it before use.
-Take your own risk.
-If you find an issue, create an issue in GitHub.
->
-> Software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the LICENSE file.

 ## Objectives of the project